MuratDev41/Mixtape-Engine-Rework-MacOS/README.md

 8. Have fun!

 ### NOTICE:
-Certain settings may not yet be implemented, and will be ignored by the APWorld until they are.
+Specific settings may not yet be implemented and will be ignored by the APWorld until they are implemented.
+These settings are:
+* Unlock Type: Per Week
+* Unlock Method: Note Checks, Both
+* Ticket Percent & Ticket Win Percent
+* Grade Requirement & Accuracy Requirement
+* All of the traps

+These will slowly be added as the AP is developed.

 When updating the Engine, make sure to use the Update/Install APWorld Button to ensure that the latest APWorld is being used.